CelesteRCodes/blog/README.md

 # <a name="about-me">
 # About Me
-Celeste is an ICU RN, new to Full Stack Developing and she also channels messages from the divine.
-Being a lifelong learner means you'll also dabble in some teaching when it comes to sharing your knowledge.
-This blog is just about that; sharing insights channeled from the divine. <br><br>
+Celeste is an ICU RN, Full Stack Developer (newbie) and she also channels messages from the divine.
+Being a lifelong learner means you'll also dabble in some teaching when it comes to the sharing of knowledge.
+This blog is just about that, sharing insights channeled from the divine.
+Only take what resonates. <br><br>
 [Table Of Contents](#table-contents)